 Design Bloggers at Home by Ellie Tennant

 This is my most recent purchase.
 I found a copy at Winners (where else?) for $7.99 while in Toronto and instantly scooped it up.
 I didn’t even open it until I was packing up the day before we drove to Halifax and decided last-minute to throw it into my overnight bag to read while on the road.
 I don’t know why I didn’t have very high expectations for this book, but that was definitely proved wrong within two minutes of reading.
 Basically the author, Ellie Tennant, goes around the world visiting popular design bloggers at home and asks questions about what inspires their design, where they find their most precious pieces and how their style has evolved over time.
-It features beautiful photographs and a wide range of decor styles; there is something for everyone.
+It features beautiful photographs and a wide range of decor styles.
 If you are a new blogger and don’t know where to start, there is a whole chapter at the end dedicated to setting up a blog and tips & tricks from successful bloggers!

 A Hot Glue Gun Mess by Mr. Kate